 - A drainage bottle can be used for 6 months and the tubing changed every 3 months.
 To be changed earlier if in poor condition (ie. cloudy tubing)

-- Always keep the bag below the bladder level to ensure good drainage and avoid kinking of the catheter tubing”8
+- Always keep the bag below the bladder level to ensure good drainage and avoid kinking of the catheter tubing.”7

+Suprapubic catheterization is a relatively safe procedure, especially if you have good hygiene practices, though it also depends on the approach.
 “Contraindications to suprapubic cystostomy are relatively few, and they depend on the approach being utilized.
 Percutaneous approaches are contraindicated in a non-distended bladder, and in the setting of bladder malignancy.
 The former places the patient at substantial risk of inadvertent bowel or vascular injury.
-Relative contraindications for suprapubic cystostomy include whether open or percutaneous include active skin infection, coagulopathy, osteomyelitis of the pubis, and orthopedic hardware of the pubic symphysis.”9
+Relative contraindications for suprapubic cystostomy include whether open or percutaneous include active skin infection, coagulopathy, osteomyelitis of the pubis, and orthopedic hardware of the pubic symphysis.”8

 Instances when you should contact your health professional